andrewgreen76/flygreen/README.md

 Perhaps I should do something about it.
 I'm not going to sacrifice my time studying C, Rust, the Pop!_OS kernel, coreboot, and systemd for writing an entire codebase for a safe, highly abstracted mirror of C, a fake, that could tap into any hardware.

+1) VM:
+-

+2) DOSBox:
-But maybe there's something I could do inside DOSBox if at all.
+- But maybe there's something I could do inside DOSBox if at all.

 __________________________________________________________________________
 CHOSEN PROFESSIONAL PROJECT: